 To behave correctly around the Whites is to ensure a smooth social transaction in the public spheres of everyday life.
 The aesthetic of “coolness” in a way serves as a methodology for engaging these social situations with as much ease as possible—a quick heist, a clean getaway.
 The fight to be seen and experienced as human is an invisible and phenomenological problem with a solution strewn in abstraction.

-Substantia Nigra is latin for “black substance,” referring to the reward-signaling tissue in the brain, which distributes sensation within the body.
-The performance then uses the Black Body as a technology, introducing the concept of “Black Compositional Thought” as a technique of ordering and revising traumas via ontogenetic rhythms.
+Substantia Nigra is Latin for “black substance,” referring to the reward-signaling tissue in the brain, which distributes sensation within the body.
+The performance then uses the Black Body as a technology, introducing Torkwase Dyson’s concept of “Black Compositional Thought” as a technique of ordering and revising traumas via ontogenetic rhythms.

 Absent Personae demonstrated the Black Body as a spectacle of labor, violence and self-exploitation, while The Wages of Being Black is Death reflected on the Black Body as downtrodden and discarded by liberal Western culture.
 Substantia Nigra offers a platform for assembling theories and practices of opacity through “coolness” and a spiritual jazz, towards a future beyond the horizons installed by the Whites.

 Kepla is the alias of Liverpool-based electronic composer and sound artist Jon Davies (b.1988, Hong Kong).
 Harvesting salvaged audio from a vast range of secondary sources, he crafts elaborate, seemingly dystopian sound worlds that are at once rooted in an earthly ecology and reflective of a distinctly alien life force.
 Over the past three years, he has produced a self-released EP, co-created the acclaimed Absent Personae with media theorist DeForrest Brown Jr. and video artist Chris Boyd, and composed the soundtrack for “The Happy Jug” with author Nathan Jones.